mapping-commons/sssom/src/docs/getting-started.md

 !!! warning "Why can't I use URIs instead of CURIEs in my TSV file?"

+    The SSSOM/TSV format requires all identifiers to be in CURIE form.
+This is enforced by SSSOM validators.
-    CURIEs have been developed as a much more readable variant of full URIs/URLs.
-Using them makes your whole mapping file more readable, and more compact.
+    CURIEs are much more readable than full URIs/URLs, making your mapping files more compact and easier to work with.
-    We strongly suggest using CURIEs instead of URIs to ensure that the SSSOM mappings are more easily created and used by humans.
-    If you must, you can use URIs by exploiting a simple hack in the `curie_map`:
-    Simply adding `https: https`, declaring that the `https` prefix expands to the `https` URI prefix.
+    All prefixes used in your CURIEs must be declared in the `curie_map`.

 #### Mapping predicates